NOIR Darkroom is a contemporary arts/analogue photography creative hub

 collaborate with artists of all skill and age levels.

-facility in Melbourne for several years before NOIR darkroom found a home in Coburg.
+Melbourne for several years before NOIR darkroom found a home in Coburg.

 After spending a year working on a business plan, market testing and researching, NOIR officially came into being and